Joint Master in Journalism and International Affairs

 Special Application Process for the Joint Master in Journalism and International Affairs:

 International Applicants (BA was obtained abroad or in a non-French institution)

 Please submit the "international graduate admissions application form"

-Students whose application form has been selected will be interviewed in May 2017.
-Please note that the interview may take place via Skype if students are abroad.
+Students whose application form has been selected will be interviewed in mid-March and mid-April 2020.
+Please note that the interview may take place via Skype, if students are abroad.

 For information concerning the international graduate admissions process, please visit International Admissions.

 Students from Sciences Po

 Please complete the application form available online and submit the required documents: more info.

 Students currently in their third year of higher education in France